ebadi/python-esmini/README.md

 **python-esmini** is a python wrapper for [Environment Simulator Minimalistic (esmini)](https://github.com/esmini/esmini).
 ### Install the package

+python-esmini is now only available for the Linux system.
 ```
 git clone https://github.com/ebadi/python-esmini.git
 cd python-esmini